- 📖 Geeky Medics OSCE Book

 - mature lymphocytes migrate to lymph nodes, which are small bean-like structures situated along the lymphatic vasculature throughout the body.
 These filter lymph and provide a site for antigen presentation to the adaptive immune system.
 Lymph is then returned to the systemic circulation via the thoracic duct, which joins with the left subclavian vein.

-- the spleen is basically a massive lymph node, and is therefore another site of antigen presentation to mature lymphocytes.
+- the spleen is basically a massive lymph node and is, therefore, another site of antigen presentation to mature lymphocytes.
 It is part of the reticulo-endothelial system which filters blood and removes old cells, tissue debris, pathogens and immune complexes.
 It also stores red blood cells and immature monocytes.

 - finally, the liver is also a site of antigen presentation and contains its own cohort of phagocytes and lymphocytes.
-This is a vital role, as the liver filters large volumes of potentially contaminated venous blood from the GI tract.
+This is a vital role, as the liver filters large volumes of potentially contaminated venous blood from the gastrointestinal (GI) tract.
 It also synthesises acute phase proteins such as CRP in response to infection.

 There are numerous potential ways for pathogens to enter the body.
 Humans have therefore evolved several physical and chemical barrier mechanisms to prevent the invasion of infective organisms:

 - intrinsic epithelial barriers exist between the body and the outside world.
-Epithelial cell walls have very tight junctions between them, and are therefore hard to penetrate.
+Epithelial cell walls have very tight junctions between them and are therefore hard to penetrate.
 Examples include the linings of the mouth, nasal passages, upper airways, lungs and GI tract.

 - the continuous longitudinal flow of air or fluid through most body systems helps to create a flushing action which prevents situations in which bacteria could adhere to structures, proliferate and invade